The Q (nightclub): Criminal incidents

+Closure

+The Q closed abruptly on March 27, 2023.
+An anonymous source from the venue told WERRRK.com that this was "most likely the result of management missteps, coupled with the inability to recover after the massively poor PR that came from accusations of racism and sexual harassment ... in July of 2022."
+The same source said that the establishment had been losing money and that it had made poor choices when hiring performers and DJs, who were not drawing a crowd that spent money on drinks, which resulted in staffing cuts and delays in employees' pay.
+Club manager Xavier Pineda started a GoFundMe page to raise funds to support the Q's staff members, who were suddenly out of work.

 Reception

 Kyler Alvord of Thrillist called the Q "a game-changing queer venue that caters to every interest", remarking that it "brings four floors of old-school grit and glam to Manhattan's queer nightlife scene".
 He further commented: "While the Q revives some of the grit and allure synonymous with classic NYC gay clubs, it arrives with an added emphasis on respect and inclusion."

 A July 2021 Travel Gay review said the establishment was "set to become one of the biggest gay destinations in New York".
 After attending the Q's opening weekend events, Musto dubbed it "[a] giddy Bloomingdale's of gay chic".
 Insider's Moises Mendez II wrote that "each floor [has] a different vibe from the last, and as you make your way up the stairs, each space became even more energetic and vibrant".

+W42ST.com listed the Q as a runner-up for its 2021 Best of Awards, together with a quotation characterizing it as "a fun new club that has a solid variety of high-quality events".